 - Lists of deployments happened into specific clusters during peak business hours violating policies.

-Fig 3A: Examples of finding Spinnaker pipeline configuration and pipeline execution in an environment using Audit filters.
+Fig 3A: Examples of finding the status of the Spinnaker pipeline execution in an environment using Audit filters.

-Benefits of Enterprise Using OES for Compliance and Audit
+Benefits of using OES for Compliance and Audit in CI/CD pipeline

 - 24*7 assurance of continuous delivery process being compliant